Last Updated on

 During every woman’s cycle, there are a few days when she is most fertile.
 Identifying this period and having sex every day during it maximises the chances of pregnancy.
 Keeping track of your menstrual cycle and marking out possible days of ovulation can be useful in increasing the odds.
 Usually, the five days just before ovulation are considered extremely fertile with a 25% chance of conception during the window every month.
 There are plenty of ways in which you can determine when you are at your most fertile.
 Charting your basal body temperature, monitoring your cervical mucus, and using ovulation prediction kits can help you identify your fertile days every month.
 Fertility monitors and calendars are some other things you might want to use.

 Doctors typically recommend sex every other day starting the week before ovulation, or the beginning of the end of menstruation.
-While the body does not work to the T every time, it’s important to remember when you had your last period, and how you should go from there.
+While the body does not work the same way every time, it’s important to remember when you had your last period, and how you should go from there.

 Sex During Least Fertile Periods

 While it is true that having sex during your fertile days increases your chances of pregnancy, it does not mean that you must simply stop having sex during the less fertile days.
-Though it might not directly affect conception, research indicates that having sex can modify the immune system of women in many ways that enhance chances of conception.
-There is also a theory that continuing to have sex even after the ovulation period can help maintain a pregnancy as semen is beneficial to the developing embryo.
+Though it might not directly affect conception, research indicates that having sex can modify the immune system of women in many ways, which can enhance the chances of conception.

 When to Limit Sex to Get Pregnant